Champs-Libres/WikiPedale/README.md

 This software is developed by [Champs Libres](http://www.champs-libres.coop).
 You may find useful informations and help by contacting us !

+A demo implementation is available here : http://demo.uello.be

 Concepts
 ---------